DerrickFeiWang/HandwritingRecognition_GoogleCloudVision/README.md

 ## Step 2.
 Extract Printed Text

-In this step, we will use Tesseract OCR engine to extract printed text from image segment.
+In this step, we will use Tesseract OCR engine to extract printed text from an image segment.
 If you don't already have Tesseracct installed on your machine, you can download the installation file from [here](http://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-4.00.00dev.exe).

 You will also need to install the pytesseract library in order to call Tesseract engine from Python.